surminus/cv/README.md

   18.04).
 * Lead the fundamental work to modernise the platform with a migration from EC2 based deployments to Amazon ECS, with a focus on scalability and simplicity
+* Scaled the platform to handle a huge spike in traffic during COVID19, going from ~200 req/s to ~600 req/s

 ## Senior Web Operations Engineer (January 2017 - March 2018)